The 7 Feasts of the LORD

 Unleaven Bread ( Matzah)

-Unleaven Bread begins at the meal to eat the Passover lamb (at sunset) The Lamb is sacrificed and cooked, but after sunset the meal is eaten with Matzah or Unleaven Bread.
+Whilst the temple was standing: the Feast of Unleaven Bread begins at the meal to eat the Passover lamb (at sunset) The Lamb is sacrificed and cooked, but after sunset the meal is eaten with Matzah or Unleaven Bread.
 Only Unleaven Bread is eaten for 7 days from this day.

 First Fruits (Ha Bikurim)